Like many of my posts on this site, this post ended up a lot different than I intended.

 Instead, people searching for potty training tips end up with an endless list of articles in search that are titled with some variation of “how to potty train a child”.

 I definitely suffer that on this site.
 While some articles are optimized with keywords etc. many aren’t.
 The result is I don’t get as much traffic as I could.
 I don’t really care because this is a fun site for me that happens to make a few bucks.

-Without question, I play Google’s optimization game on my other niche site.
+Without question, I play Google’s optimization game on my other niche sites.
 Those sites aren’t for fun; they’re my business which means I’m relentless when it comes to on-site optimization, keyword/topic selection and content completeness.

 I don’t gripe.
 I play ball.